webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 will reduce the available bitrate.
 Alternatively, under steady network conditions, it can slowly increase its bandwidth estimates to test out higher load values.

 #### TMMBR, TMMBN, and REMB
 For TMMBR/TMMBN and REMB, the receiving side first estimates available inbound bandwidth (using a protocol such as GCC), and then communicates these bandwidth estimates to the remote senders.
-They do not need to exchange details about packet loss or other qualities about network congestion because operating on the receiving side allows then to measure inter-arrival time and packet loss directly.
+They do not need to exchange details about packet loss or other qualities about network congestion because operating on the receiving side allows them to measure inter-arrival time and packet loss directly.
 Instead, TMMBR, TMMBN, and REMB exchange just the bandwidth estimates themselves:

 * **Temporary Maximum Media Stream Bit Rate Request** - A mantissa/exponent of a requested bitrate